The first ERC-721 NFT

 You can display the fully functional billboard on your site or app with our embed feature.
 Copy the iframe or URL to use it; or if you want to customize it (the background, text, colors), visit the embed builder page.

-Enter an already minted square to look up information about it.
+Enter an already minted Square to look up information about it.

 Learn the technicals behind how this historic project works.